-When the CN9000/CN9600/CN9950 cannot be accessed with LAN-based methods, it can be accessed via the switch's modem port.
-To enable for PPP (modem) operation, check the Enable Out of Band Access checkbox.
+In case the CN9600 cannot be accessed with the usual LAN-based methods, it can be accessed via the switch's modem port.
+To enable support for PPP (modem) operation, check the Enable Out of Band Access checkbox.

-■ PPP Settings
+PPP Settings